bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We were only a third of the way up the south ridge of Anklebiter when I heard these remarks from members in our group.
 It was a sentiment, I'm sure, shared by the others, even the dog.
 From bottom to top, Anklebiter Ridge is an engaging, easy scramble.

 We parked by Grotto Pond at the trailhead for Grotto Creek trail.
-Five minutes after starting, we took a right fork that runs alongside a creek bed.
+Five minutes after starting, we took a right fork which runs alongside a creek bed.
 A moment later, we turned right again and started up the south ridge of Anklebiter.

 The trail soon became interspersed with short sections of firm rock that we scrambled up.
 The changing terrain kept us guessing what lay ahead and kept us absorbed in our task to reach the summit.